graphiks/Port-Windows-11-Raphael/guide/install-2-en.md

 ```cmd
 oobe/bypassnro
 ```
-Your device will now reboot, reboot back to Windows using fastboot one final time and finish setup.
+Your device will now reboot.
+Finish setup after it boots back up.
 Make sure to press the "I don't have internet" button during setup.

-After windows finishes booting, press the restart button to boot back to Android.
+After windows finishes booting, press the restart button and force boot to TWRP with the button combination after the screen shuts off.

 #### It is recommended to set up a dualboot method now.
 > To do this, proceed to the [dualboot guide](dualboot-en.md)